Brazos Valley Care Coordination Program

 - Deliver a box of diabetic-friendly food from the Brazos Valley Food Bank

 - Give the patient a diabetes self-management booklet

-Providers have seen an approximately 33% decrease in unnecessary ED visits.
+Providers have seen an approximately 33% decrease in potentially preventable ED visits.
 Patients with Medicaid or no insurance make up about 90% of those who benefit from BVCCP services.